 Pupils in Year 4 will have the opportunity to spend one night on a residential visit to Broomley Grange.
-This visit will take place on Wednesday 16th May until Thursday 17^{th} May 2018.
+This visit will take place on Wednesday 13th May until Thursday 14th May 2020.

 Pupils in Year 5 will be going on a residential visit to London for two nights.
-During this residential visit, the children will be taken on a guided tour of the London sights; dinner at the Hard Rock Café, dinner at the Fire and Stone Restaurant in Covent Garden, a visit to the National History Museum, a trip on the London Eye, they will see a West End Musical and will visit Madame Tussauds.
-This visit will take place from Wednesday 14th March - Friday 16th March 2018.
+During this residential visit, the children will be taken on a guided tour of the London sights; dinner at the Hard Rock Café, dinner at the Fire and Stone Restaurant in Covent Garden, a visit to the Houses of Parliament, a trip on a London river boat cruise, they will also see a West End Musical.
+This visit will take place from Wednesday 18th March - Friday 20th March 2020.

-Pupils in Year 6 will be going on a residential visit to France and Belgium from Monday 4th June - Friday 8th June 2018.
-This visit will include a day trip to Bruges, an opportunity to visit Ypres, the Menin Gate Bridge, Flanders Museum as well as spending a day at a Theme Park.
+Pupils in Year 6 will be going on a residential visit to France and Belgium from Monday 1st June - Friday 5th June 2020.
+This visit will include a day trip to Bruges, an opportunity to visit Ypres, the Menin Gate Bridge, Flanders Museum, an opportunity to explore a French market, to visit the wonderful Nausicaä Sea Life Centre, as well as spending a day at a Theme Park.